rodneyruan/RodneyNotes/EnglishLearning/IELTSspeaking.md

 The place where i'm able to relax and unwind the most is a small park near my home.
 The park is just down the road from my apartment.Not far from the main walking street.Which is busy at all hours of the day.
+Fully covered by trees and vegetation. it is a Peaceful oasis In the midst of the city.
+I find it to be the perfect place to escape the hustle.
+And bustle of the city.

+The park is well maintained.
+There are plenty of benches and picnic tables where i can sit and enjoy the scenery。 Sometimes on the weekend afternoon i will bring some snacks.
+And drinks, and have a picnic with my friends.
+Other times, i prefer to go alone and bring a book.
+There is also someExercise equipment and a basketball Court.
+I have never used the exercise equipment, and sometimes i play basketball with my neighbors.
+It's pretty lively  in the park on a summer night.
+At least once a week, there will be group exercise in the evening.And sometimes there are community events.
+Whether i'm reading or taking a walk, or just simply enjoying the peaceful  atmosphere i  always Feel relaxed and refreshed when i leave.

+How do students relax themselves?
+There are many ways that students can relax and unwind.
+Depending on their interests and preferences.
+Some students might choose to engage in physical activities such as sports exercise.
+And yoga.
+Well, others might prefer more passive forms of relaxation, such as Reading, listening to music And watching movies.

+Many students also find that spending time with family.
+Engaging in creative pursuits like painting or  photography.
+Travelling to a new place can be very relaxing and
+Rejuvenating.